-If you're A/B testing an email, you'll probably want to send an A/B test to a smaller portion of your list to get statistically significant results.
+If you're A/B testing an email, you'll probably want to send an A/B test to a subset of your list that is large enough to achieve statistically significant results.
 Eventually, you'll pick a winner and send the winning variation on to the rest of the list.
 (See "The Science of Split Testing" ebook at the end of this article for more on calculating your sample size.)

 If you're testing something that doesn't have a finite audience, like a web page, then how long you keep your test running will directly affect your sample size.
-You'll need to let your test run long enough to obtain a substantial number of views, otherwise it'll be hard to tell whether there was a statistically significant difference between the two variations.
+You'll need to let your test run long enough to obtain a substantial number of views.
+Otherwise, it will be hard to tell whether there was a statistically significant difference between variations.

 6. Decide how significant your results need to be.

 Once you've picked your goal metric, think about how significant your results need to be to justify choosing one variation over another.
-Statistical significance is a super important part of A/B testing process that's often misunderstood.
-If you need a refresher on statistical significance from a marketing standpoint, I recommend reading this blog post.
+Statistical significance is a super important part of the A/B testing process that's often misunderstood.
+If you need a refresher, I recommend reading this blog post on statistical significance from a marketing standpoint.

 Matt Rheault, a senior software engineer at HubSpot, likes to think of statistical significance like placing a bet.
 What odds are you comfortable placing a bet on?
 Saying "I'm 80% sure this is the right design and I'm willing to bet everything on it" is similar to running an A/B test to 80% significance and then declaring a winner.

-Rheault also says you’ll likely want a higher confidence threshold when testing for something that only slightly improves conversation rate.
+Rheault also says you’ll likely want a higher confidence threshold when testing for something that only slightly improves conversion rate.
 Why?
 Because random variance is more likely to play a bigger role.

 7. Make sure you're only running one test at a time on any campaign.

-Testing more than one thing for a single campaign -- even if it's not on the same exact asset -- can complicate your results.
-For example, if you A/B test an email campaign that directs to a landing page at the same time that you’re A/B testing that landing page ... how can you know which change caused the increase in leads?
+Testing more than one thing for a single campaign — even if it's not on the same exact asset — can complicate results.
+For example, if you A/B test an email campaign that directs to a landing page at the same time that you’re A/B testing that landing page, how can you know which change caused the increase in leads?